volfpeter/randompassword/README.md

 You can also download a Firefox add-on verion from [here](https://github.com/volfpeter/randompassword/tree/master/firefox).
 You can install this add-on in Firefox directly by following the instructions [at this page](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Temporary_Installation_in_Firefox).
 Keep in mind that currently Firefox will not load temporary add-ons after a restart, you will have to reload the add-on manually.

+## Google Chrome extension

+A Google Chrome extension is also available for download [here](https://github.com/volfpeter/randompassword/tree/master/google-chrome).
+You can install in Chrome by going to the "chrome://extensions/" url, check the "Developer mode" checkbox at the top of the screen, click on the "Load unpacked extension..." button and select the directory that contains the extension files (manifest.json, etc.).

 ## License

 The software is open-sourced under the conditions of the MIT license.